 For most leaders, encouraging idea sharing is a key part of their strategy, and with good reason.
-One simple idea has the potential to bring about huge growth - Amazon Prime provides a perfect example of a billion-dollar idea that started with an employee typing a couple of words into a digital suggestion box.
+One simple idea has the potential to bring about huge growth - Amazon Prime is an example of a billion-dollar idea that started with an employee typing a few words into a digital suggestion box.

 Research tells us that a culture of innovation simply can’t exist without idea sharing (1).
 And we also know that including diverse perspectives help employees feel valued and avoid burnout (2).

-The benefits are there to be enjoyed, but only if leaders can effectively encourage idea sharing across their teams.
+The benefits are there to be enjoyed, but only if leaders are proactive about encouraging their employees to share ideas.
 Today, we’re breaking down a couple of our favourite strategies for doing just that.

 5 Ways to Foster a Culture of Idea Sharing

 1. Schedule regular idea sessions

 You’ll notice that we didn’t use the word brainstorm here.
 That’s because traditional brainstorming sessions - held once a quarter, with a big group - aren't always the best way to brainstorm ideas, as they don’t support everyone’s natural creative flow.

 For some teams, separate idea sessions with small groups, coordinated by a leader, produce the best results and lead to stronger team collaboration.
 Others may prefer regular, short sessions to give team members time to “sleep on” the most interesting ideas.
 Find the rhythm and format that works for your teams.